trimm-trabb/Weather-Forecasting-Model-With-Streamlit/README.md

 The app uses a historical weather dataset that contains daily weather observations from various locations across Australia (https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package)

 ## Model
 The machine learning model is trained using historical weather data.
-The app uses a pre-trained Random Forest Classifier to make predictions.
+The app uses a pre-trained LightGBM Classifier to make predictions.